 All about Diwali, the festival of lights

-On 4 and 18 November, Amare celebrates Diwali, one of the most important Hindu festivals.
+Every year, Amare celebrates Diwali, one of the most important Hindu festivals.
 This article takes a closer look at the origin and celebration of Diwali, or the Festival of Lights.

 Diwali is a Hindu festival that lasts five days, according to the religious tradition.
 When the festival occurs is determined by the Hindu calendar, so the dates can be different each year in the west.
 ‘Diwali’ popularly refers to the third day of the festival, called Maha Lakshmi Puja, which falls in 2024 on November 1.